 Age/Sex: High blood pressure is more common as people get older.
 Up to around 64, high blood pressure is more likely to develop in men.
 After age 65, women are at higher risk for developing high blood pressure.

-Race: Hypertension disproportionately affects the African American and Black community in the United States.
+Race: Hypertension disproportionately affects the African American and Black communities in the United States, making this a major risk factor.
 The OMH reports that African Americans are 40% more likely to develop hypertension in comparison to non-Hispanic whites.

 Family History: If high blood pressure runs in your family then you’re more likely to develop it as well.
 This is why it’s important, if possible, to know your family’s health history as it can display what diseases or health issues you may be at risk of developing.